asharirfan/inspiry-memberships/README.txt

 1. Activate the `Inspiry Memberships` through the 'Plugins' menu in WordPress

 == Changelog ==

+= 1.0.1 =
+* Fixed some bugs related to basic use cases.

 = 1.0.0 =
 * Initial release.